lisefrac/redtrilliumgardens.com/README.md

   - it does, but I think it working had more to do with correctly using hugo.toml instead of config.toml
 - [x] Favicon
 - [x] port over iNat post from lisefrac.net
+- [x] "what does native mean?"
+Native to where?